Podcast Support Grant, 2021-2022

 The proposed budget is made up of two elements:

 - A Budget Narrative (500 words max) that describes how estimates were determined.

 Proposed budgets may cover travel, meals, and lodging expenses (in 2022 ONLY) related to podcast production, as well as equipment rentals, sound editing services, hiring outside consultants (such as sensitivity readers to evaluate podcast content), electronic equipment purchases excluding computers (any equipment purchased must become the property of UC at the end of the project), and advertising and dissemination of the podcast.

 Minimal food costs will be permissible where appropriate, but should not exceed 10% of the total award amount.
 Grant funds do not cover alcoholic beverages.
-UCHRI may also consider administrative costs (up to 15% of the total requested amount), provided justification is detailed in both the budget template and the budget narrative.
+UCHRI may also consider administrative costs to compensate humanities centers or department staff time (up to 15% of the total requested amount), provided justification is detailed in both the budget template and the budget narrative.
 Amounts should be determined in advance and in writing with the administrative unit (e.g., the faculty organizer’s department or campus humanities center).
-Campuses are prohibited from charging indirect costs on funding from the Office of the President.
+Campuses are prohibited from charging indirect costs (such as those required for federal grants) on funding from the Office of the President.

 Please note that restrictions on UCHRI funding do not allow honoraria to be paid to UC faculty.
 Compensation should be in the form of a direct contribution to the faculty member’s research fund, and is limited to a maximum of $300 for UC-faculty presenters/panelists.
 Honoraria may be paid to non-UC presenters/panelists, and should also be capped at $300.

 For program related questions, please contact Shana Melnysyn, research grants manager, at firstname.lastname@example.org.
 Please include the name of the grant for which you need assistance.

 For technical assistance, contact Submittable at email@example.com.